 The Bermuda Triangle is just one of those long-standing mysteries that still boggles peoples’ minds.
-Although it is not as popular as it used to be, the Bermuda Triangle still holds a lot of intrigue, especially if you’re planning a trip to the Caribbean or Miami!
+Although it is not as popular as it used to be, the Bermuda Triangle still holds a lot of intrigues, especially if you’re planning a trip to the Caribbean or Miami!

 There are many theories as to why things go missing in the Bermuda Triangle, but upon taking a closer look, they turn out to be just so much speculation.
-Much of the time, the allegedly missing crafts were never in the area to begin with, have actually been found, or have been sufficiently and reasonably explained.
+Much of the time, the allegedly missing crafts were never in the area, to begin with, have actually been found, or have been sufficiently and reasonably explained.
 However, people love their bizarre and mysterious explanations, especially since some scientists have documented deviations from the norm in the area, as well as some interesting formations on the seabed.

 So, for those who want to believe, here are some of the most popular theories.

 Before going further, let’s have a look at the area covered by the Bermuda Triangle.
 It is located off the Southeastern coast of the United States in the Atlantic Ocean, with its apexes in the vicinity of Bermuda, Miami, Florida, and San Juan, Puerto Rico.
 It covers roughly 500,000 square miles.
 This area has been famed for mysterious disappearances since 1950 when an article about the region appeared in The Miami Herald.
 Below you’ll find some of the most popular explanations people have offered for the alleged disappearances.